 It is important to note that the contract signed by the homeowner remains unchanged throughout the process.

-Why does Guidance Residential sell its contracts to Freddie Mac?
+Why does Guidance sell contracts to Freddie Mac?

-This enables Guidance Residential to assist more home buyers.
+This provides additional capital that enables Guidance Residential to benefit more home buyers.

 Do other Islamic mortgage companies sell their contracts to Freddie Mac?